mikaella245/CHeckpoint-AI/README.md

   - Operating in multiple languages
   - Generating official documentation (e.g., complaint letters)
   - Potentially extend to broader legal domains like immigration, employment, and insurance law

+  ## Contact
+   You can find me on LinkedIn at: www.linkedin.com/in/vasiliki-mikaela-sdona-718023364